ChesterCheung/ChesterCheung/README.md

-### Hi there 👋 , I'm Chester
+## Hi there 👋 , I'm Chester Cheung

 A nurse turned full-stack software engineer who graduated from Flatiron School's software engineering program in January of 2023.

 I'm passionate in supporting a productive and innovative team to solve real world challenges.
 Excited to combine my medical experience in nursing leadership and interdisciplinary collaboration to contribute to a company’s technical success.

-### Technical Projects 💻
+## Technical Projects 💻

-Trader Joe’s Obsessed - Github | Demo
+Trader Joe’s Obsessed - [Github](https://github.com/ChesterCheung/Trader-Joes-Obssessed) | Demo
 Created an app that allows Trader Joe’s enthusiasts to share new products, reviews, ratings and recommendations.

 • Developed front-end using React.js, Material UI, and CSS to create a vibrant visual and functional user experience

 • Utilized ActionMailer to send users welcome emails and notification emails of new products added

 • Built signup/login features using cookies and Bcrypt to authenticate users securely

 Travel Nurse Contract Negotiator- Github | Demo Created a database that allows travel nurses to compare past assignments at specific cities and medical centers to assist in compensation negotiation and share working experiences.

 • Created interface for users to view competitive assignments by designing responsive components using React
 • Built back-end API using Ruby, ActiveRecord, Sqlite, and Sinatra
 • Developed front-end using React.js and CSS for a seamless graphic user experience

 Stock Transaction Tracker - Github | Demo
 Web app built with React.js that allows the user to add, view, edit, and delete personal stock transactions.
--Created interface for users to have full CRUD operations for personal stock transactions -Built a React front-end utilizing Material UI and CSS for a functional user experience -Configured testing with Postman to ensure endpoints for CRUD operations functioned as expected
+•Created interface for users to have full CRUD operations for personal stock transactions •Built a React front-end utilizing Material UI and CSS for a functional user experience •Configured testing with Postman to ensure endpoints for CRUD operations functioned as expected